joshgerdes/jekyll-uno/_posts/2023-06-24-Management-Groups-not-displaying-AzurePortal.md

 date: '2023-06-24 00:00:00 +1300'
 ---

-When logging into the Microsoft Azure Portal, to view your [Management Group](https://learn.microsoft.com/azure/governance/management-groups/overview?WT.mc_id=AZ-MVP-5004796 "What are Azure management groups?"){:target="blank"} you might have found that it is blank, or constantly attempting to load.
+When logging into the Microsoft Azure Portal, to view your [Management Group](https://learn.microsoft.com/azure/governance/management-groups/overview?WT.mc_id=AZ-MVP-5004796 "What are Azure management groups?"){:target="blank"} You might have found it blank or constantly attempting to load.

 ![Azure Management Group - Not loading](/images/posts/azure-management-group-notloading.png "Azure Management Group - Not loading")